 This belief is an easy one to acquire.
-Sometimes, and I have done this while trying to get a job done, you forget that there are many people who love you, and who would be shattered if you were injured.
+Sometimes, and I have done this while trying to get a job done, you forget that

 When you are injured at work, the company contacts your next of kin right away.
 That is why you supply your emergency contact details when you commence your employment.
 So your mother, father, significant other, siblings and friends are the first to know.
 They may not be provided with all the information about your incident or injuries, they will panic and worry about what awaits them at the hospital or medical centre.